Penguins of Antarctica

 A colony of nesting chinstrap penguins

 Visiting a penguin rookery is an assault on all the senses.
 First, the eerie braying cacophony carries on the wind as your zodiac pulls onto the shore.
 Then the utterly unique and somewhat gut-wrenching smell will hit your nostrils.
-As the penguins come into view, it is a visual feast as your eyes dance across the colony, trying to decide where to look first.
+As the penguins come into view, it's a visual feast as your eyes dance across the colony, trying to decide where to look first.

 Top tips for penguin watching